 Bellerophon set off towards the frontiers of Lycia, where the Chimera resided.
 When he stopped for fresh air, he came across none other than Polyidus, the famous Corynthan sybil.
-It is basically the Greek equivalent of coming across Kanye West while you were drinking at your closest Starbucks.

 Upon hearing Bellerophon’s absurd ambition to slay the Chimera, Polyidus might’ve suspected foul play.
 However, he considered Bellerophon killing the Chimera a possible deed and instead provided critical counsel to him.